 The purpose of the administrative or student conduct committee hearing is to reach a decision regarding the accused responsibility for violation of University rules or regulations, to provide due process for the accused, and to recommend a sanction if necessary.
-Although Public Safety generates the majority of incident reports, a representative from Public Safety does not have to be in attendance, in order for a schedule hearing to occur.
+Although Public Safety generates the majority of incident reports, a representative from Public Safety does not have to be in attendance in order for a schedule hearing to occur.
 Such decisions may affect students, groups, and student organizations and their relationship to the University.
 Administrative hearing decisions shall be determined by the Dean of Student Office designee.
 In the event additional information is provided during a hearing that may not have been included in the initial incident report, the hearing officer or hearing committee reserves the right to amend the charges during the hearing, in an effort to expedite the decision process.
+The student shall be permitted to face and question their accusers and witnesses against them at the hearing when the complainant is a student.
+When the accuser is a Public Safety Officer, the incident report will be used as evidence.
+However, the officer will not appear during the hearing.
 If a student, student group, or student organization fails to attend the hearing after being notified, it will be held in their absence.
 Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Dean of Students Office designee.
 The confidentiality of all student cases must be maintained.